Stoxis/Godette-Tale/README.md

 This project is not meant to be a recreation of Undertale the game, it's meant to be used as a platform for fangames, if you want to play Undertale, buy Undertale.

 Anything not owned by Toby Fox is licensed under the MIT License.

+This template uses a modified version of [GodotTIE](https://github.com/henriquelalves/GodotTIE)(MIT).